POLICY ON GENDER EQUITY

 CATEGORY I: CURRENT OPPORTUNITIES

-- The National Team Coach Pool profile (2016 season) is 11 male and 2 female coaches (Women’s program has 2 female and 5 male coaches)
+- The National Team Coach Pool profile for the 2019 season includes 13 male and 3 female coaches (comparable to a 11-3 female-to-male ratio in 2016).
+Currently, the women’s program has 3 female and 5 male coaches (comparable to 2 female and 5 male coaches in 2016).

 CATEGORY II: LEADERSHIP

-- Present Board of Directors is comprised of 8 directors, 4 from each gender (50/50)
+- Present Board of Directors is comprised of 8 directors (4 female, 4 male), maintaining the 50/50 ratio reported in 2016.

 CATEGORY III: PROMOTION

-- All promotional and educational materials produced are gender equity
+- All promotional and educational materials produced reflect gender equity

 CATEGORY IV: RESOURCES